 - Placing Food Orders

-Student organization members with questions about any aspect of event planning are welcome to contact any of the assistant directors at CDI for assistance.
+Student organization members with questions about any aspect of event planning are welcome to contact any of the staff at CDI for assistance.

 CDI Student Leaders Retreat Resources

 The CDI Student Leaders Retreat is an annual gathering of student officers and members of organizations that are supported by CDI.
 The retreat is an opportunity for students to connect with the members of other organizations, deepen the bonds between members of their own organizations, and learn about resources that can help their organizations succeed.